sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/3000 - api-tutorial-webhook.md

 "webhook": {"url":"YOUR_WEBHOOK_URL","payload":"some info you want to include that is additional to the default payload, which includes extraction id, type, and parsed doc"}}'
 ```

-3. Import the code sample into Postman: in your workspace, click **Import**, paste the code sample, and follow the prompts to import.
+3. In your Postman workspace, click **Import**, select **Raw text**, paste the code sample, and follow the prompts to import to code sample.